-Gamma Delta T Cell Engager platform (GADLEN)
+Gamma Delta T Cell Engager (GADLENTM) platform

 Design and Structure

-About the GADLEN Platfrom
+About the GADLEN Platform

 Gamma delta T cells represent approximately 2% to 5% of the total T cell population, and their presence within tumors is strongly correlated with increased survival in cancer patients.
-Unlike alpha beta T cells which recognize tumor antigens presented on major histocompatibility complex molecules, gamma delta T cells are activated by a newly-identified, tissue-specific complex of two heterodimerized butyrophilin proteins.
-The therapeutic utilization of gamma delta T cells represents a novel approach for the treatment of cancer, as it presents an opportunity to treat checkpoint refractory patients with a fundamentally new modality.
+Unlike alpha beta T cells which recognize tumor antigens presented on major histocompatibility complex molecules, gamma delta T cells are activated by a newly identified, tissue-specific complex of heterodimerized butyrophilin proteins.
+The therapeutic utilization of gamma delta T cells represents a novel approach for the treatment of cancer, as it presents an opportunity to treat checkpoint refractory patients with a fundamentally new therapeutic modality.

-GADLEN compounds are designed to facilitate targeting of specific gamma delta T cells to tumor cells expressing a defined antigen.
+GADLEN compounds are designed to facilitate the targeting of specific gamma delta T cells to tumor cells expressing a defined antigen.
 We believe our GADLEN platform offers a novel approach to the treatment of cancer.